Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Invariant descriptor for vector trajectories

 \subsection{Robust calculation of invariants using optimal control}

-Using the analytical formulas to calculate the vector invariants ${c}$ and $\vect{i}$ has three pitfalls: (1) near singularities, some of the invariants and axes of the moving frame $\matmf{R}$ are ill-defined, hence the behavior of ${c}$ and $\vect{i}$ is not well-captured in such case using the analytical formulas; (2) the high-order derivatives cause sensitivity to noise, especially near singularities; and (3) the open-loop reconstructed trajectory using \eqref{eq:FS_rec}-\eqref{eq:FS_rec2} is not guaranteed to match the original trajectory due to integration drift.
+Using the analytical formulas to calculate the vector invariants ${c}$ and $\vect{i}$ has three pitfalls: (1) near singularities, some of the invariants and axes of the moving frame $\matmf{R}$ are ill-defined, hence the behavior of ${c}$ and $\vect{i}$ is not well-captured in such case; (2) the high-order derivatives cause sensitivity to noise, especially near singularities; and (3) the open-loop reconstructed trajectory using \eqref{eq:FS_rec}-\eqref{eq:FS_rec2} is not guaranteed to match the original trajectory due to integration drift.

 In addition, the invariants $c$ and $\omega_{\kappa}$ are always positive by definition from \eqref{eq:vec_invars_obj}-\eqref{eq:vec_invars_mf} resulting in \textit{frame flipping} issues: the FS frame must flip $180^\circ$ when the direction of $\vect{c}$ reverses or when the curve traced by the vector $\vect{c}$ has an inflection point.
 Other definitions of moving frames exist to minimize the frame's rotation, such as Bishop frames \cite{bishop1975there}, but these frames are not locally defined anymore.

 To deal with these problems, we formulate an \textit{Optimal Control Problem} (OCP) to calculate the vector invariants ${c}$ and $\vect{i}$ in a robust way.
 An OCP is a type of optimization problem that, for a given dynamical system, tries to find control inputs that minimize a specific cost function over a horizon.
 Here, the objective of the optimization problem is to find vector invariants that reconstruct the given measured vector trajectory.
 The latter can be quantified by introducing a trajectory reconstruction cost $\Delta \vect{c}_{\text{MSE}}$ containing the mean-squared error (MSE) between the reconstructed trajectory $\vect{c}_k$ and measured trajectory $\vect{c}^{meas}_k$ for $k=1...N$: